RateTheLandlord/rtl-frontend/README.md

 If you are trying to submit a review locally, you will need to set up [recaptcha on google](https://www.google.com/recaptcha/about/), and populate the
 .env file with the values.

-You will also need to edit your hosts file to get this to work. to allow Captcha to work.
+You will also need to edit your hosts file to allow Captcha to work.
 Follow These guides:

 - [Hcaptcha Local Development](https://docs.hcaptcha.com/#local-development)